 - Dig a hole in the ground.
-The recommended dimensions can be found in the figure. - ► Apply an initial 100 mm layer of water-permeable coarse rubble (3). - ▶ Insert a downpipe (1) to divert the condensate. - Apply an additional layer of water-permeable coarse rubble.
+The recommended dimensions can be found in the figure. - Insert a downpipe (1) to divert the condensate. - Insert a layer of water-permeable coarse rubble (3). - Calculate the depth (A) in accordance with local conditions.

-- Calculate the depth (A) in accordance with local conditions - Region with ground frost: Minimum depth: 1000 mm - Region without ground frost: Minimum depth: 600 mm - Calculate the height (B) in accordance with local conditions. - ► Create two concrete strip foundations (4).
-The recommended dimensions can be found in the figure. - Note that the clearances for the drill hole in the strip foundations only apply for the installation with the small damping feet. - Place a gravel bed (2) between and beside the strip foundations.
+- Region with ground frost: Minimum depth: 900 mm - Region without ground frost: Minimum depth: 600 mm - Calculate the height (B) in accordance with local conditions. - Create two concrete strip foundations (4).
+The recommended dimensions can be found in the figure. - Note that the clearances for the drill hole in the strip foundations only apply for the installation with the small damping feet. - Add a gravel bed between and beside the strip foundations (2) to divert the condensate.